 6. Implement Logical and Useful Internal Linking

 An internal link is a link on a page of your website that links to somewhere else on your website.
 Links in the navigation are internal links.
 Links within your content that point to another page on your site are also internal links.
+Using internal links well is one of the user experience tips that can help improve your website.

 By adding internal links purposefully and strategically, you can help users navigate your site better, dig deeper to find more information that they are interested in, and also provide a better user experience.
 On top of that, internal linking that is logical and useful also helps search engines better understand how pages of your website relate to each other.

+Ignoring user experience is one of the common mistakes businesses make with their website strategy, but it’s not one that you have to make.
 There are a lot of things you can do to improve your website.
 Whether you’re refreshing your current website or working on a complete redesign and rebuild, these user experience tips can help you end up with a better website that truly serves your users.

+Being able to design for the web with user experience in mind is one of the things to look for in a web designer.
 If it’s been a while since you last updated your website, your user experience could be lacking.
 Contact us for a meeting of the MINDs to talk about how we can help get your website up to date, working for your users, and helping your business.